mle-infrastructure/mle-toolbox/docs/setup/infrastructure.md

 <a href="toolbox-schematic.png"><img src="toolbox-schematic.png" width=900 align="center" /></a>

-## Running an `mle-toolbox` experiment

-The only things you have to do is specify your desired experiment protocol.

-It automatically detects whether you start an experiment with access to multiple compute nodes.
+The only things you have to do is specify your desired experiment.
+The toolbox automatically detects whether you start an experiment with access to multiple compute nodes.

 - `train.py` takes three arguments: `-config`, `-seed`, `-exp_dir`
 - This includes the standard inputs to the training function (`net_config`, `train_config`, `log_config`) but can be otherwise generalised to your applications.

 <a href="toolbox-inputs.png"><img src="toolbox-inputs.png" width=900 align="center" /></a>

-### The `.yaml` experiment configuration file
+### `.yaml` experiment configuration

 ```yaml
 # Meta Arguments: What job?
 What train .py file?